gumaerc-testorg/sts.009-spring-2012/content/pages/lecture-notes.md

 Evolution and the Rise of Christian Fundamentalism
 {{< tdclose >}}
 {{< tdopen >}}
-The idea of evolution became fairly widely accepted in late–19th century America, even among Christian communities.
+The idea of evolution became fairly widely accepted in late–19{{< sup "th" >}} century America, even among Christian communities.
 However, after 1900 the emergence of populist "Fundamentalism" powered the first serious resistance to Darwin's ideas since the early 1860s.
 The single most famous expression of this resistance was the notorious Scopes Trial in Dayton, Tennessee in 1925.
 {{< tdclose >}}

 {{< trclose >}}